jkeger/arctic/README.md

 In the standard case, *capture* of electrons creates a *new watermark* level at the "height" of the charge cloud and can overwrite lower ones as the traps are filled up, while *release* lowers the fraction of filled traps in each watermark level, without changing the volumes.
-Note that the stored volumes give the size of that level, not the cumulative total.
+Note that the stored volume values give the size of that level, not the cumulative total.

 The details can vary for different trap managers.

-The unit tests in `test/test_trap_managers.cpp`, especially those for release and capture, contain simple-number examples to demonstrate how it all works for developers.
+The unit tests in `test/test_trap_managers.cpp`, especially those for release and capture, contain simple-number, reader-friendly examples to demonstrate how this works in practice.

 \